 Transition to Teaching (TtT) is an alternative certification program based on the premise that a candidate already has the content knowledge in the licensing area.
 Candidates must have completed an undergraduate degree in their field with at least a 3.0 grade point average or must pass the appropriate content-area licensure exam in order to be eligible for this program.
-Candidates must have completed an undergraduate degree in their field with at least a 3.0 grade point average to be eligible for this program, based on Indiana state law.
-An assessment of content knowledge and skills will be completed for each candidate by the Goshen College licensure advisor before entering the program.
 The 18 credit hours required for secondary and 24 credit hours required for elementary programs are for education coursework only.

-Courses listed for two credit hours are taught jointly with three credit courses.
+Courses listed for two credit hours are taught jointly with three credit undergraduate courses.
 TtT students pay for only two credit hours.
-Field experience is required for most classes.
+Field experience is required for most classes and the final semester practicum requires students to commit to full days in a school for 13 weeks